jeffsani/MaxMindGeoIP2ADC/README.md

 <ol type="1">
    <li>A host or container to run this on</li>
    <li>A <a href="https://www.maxmind.com/en/geolite2/signup?lang=en">Geolite2</a> account</li>
-   <li>An API License Key - created post account setup in the maxmind portal</li>
+   <li>An API License Key - created post account setup in the MaxMind portal</li>
    <li>Permalinks to the Country and/or City Geo IP Databases in CSV format - obtained on the downloads page within your account</li>
    <li>Required Linux Packages:</li>
        <ul>